 Captain Walker’s Seven Pillars of Apology:

-- There must be unqualified and unconditional admission of wrongdoing.
+- There must be unqualified and unconditional admission of wrongdoing based on objective facts.

 - Expressed clarity and specificity about what the wrongdoing was.